Hrishi109/Hrishi109.github.io/_pages/about.md

 I am currently a MS candidate in the Mechatronics-Robotics Department at Worcester Polytechnic Institute(WPI) and working as Research Assistant under Professor Adam Powell (MIT).
 My research interest lies in Reinforcement Learning, Motion Planning and Computer vision.
 I am also interested in the interpretability of learning-based methods for autonomous navigation.
 I have combined tools like multi-agent reinforcement learning (MARL), graph neural networks, foundational models, and language models for my projects and research.

-My PhD thesis is on learning-based methods for multi-agent robotics focussing on:
+My MS thesis is on learning-based methods for multi-agent robotics focussing on:

 - Scaling MARL in partially observable systems
 - Long-horizon planning for multi-agent robotics